sameerbagwe/k8sLabSetup/README.md

 ## Feedback

 ##### Hopefully this Guide was resourceful, informative and easier to follow.
+In upcoming tutorials, we will look at AgroCD, CrossPlane and Auto cluster node scaling with builtin controller as well as Karpenter tool.
-Please leave your feedback or message me on [LinkedIn](https://www.linkedin.com/in/sameer-bagwe/)
+##### Please leave your feedback or message me on [LinkedIn](https://www.linkedin.com/in/sameer-bagwe/)